 A gastric band is a small device (a silicone ring) that is placed around your stomach during a laparoscopic (key-hole) surgery.
 The band divides your stomach into two parts.
 The small upper stomach pouch limits the stomach’s capacity and increases the feeling of fullness so it helps you lose weight.
 After the implantation the band has to be adjusted (usually a few times before the suitable size is reached).
 Adjustment is a quick and simple 10-15 minute procedure.
 A doctor adds or removes fluid from the band via the small access port which is located just under the skin.
 The first adjustment of the gastric band is usually performed six weeks after your abroad surgery and can be done in Poland.
-Following adjustments can be done at local weight loss clinics (we provide the addresses).
+Following adjustments can be done at local weight loss clinics (own arrangements required).
 The doctor provides you with all the info on how to ‘cooperate’ with the gastric band to get the best weight loss results after the abroad surgery.
 The bands are designed for lifelong implantation although they can be removed if needed.